Dhruvjain484/Machine_learning_projects_for_beginner_part_2/README.md

 # Machine_learning_projects_for_beginner_part_2

-Predict the cancellation of hotel booking over the past few years
+Predicting whether the booking done by the user will get cancelled or not based on the given features